Skip to main content

 • Everyone must swear to tell the truth.

-• After each DHS person speaks, you may ask questions to that person.
+• After each IDHS person speaks, you may ask questions to that person.

 • After everyone has testified, ask the hearing officer to let you make a closing statement.
-Use this time to briefly explain again why you think DHS is wrong.
+Use this time to briefly explain again why you think IDHS is wrong.

 If you win your appeal, your SNAP benefits will be retroactive to: